Evolutionary theodicy: Chance, necessity and free will

-Values don't need evolution
+Values do not need evolution

 Mats Wahlberg argues that evolutionary theodicies fail to show how unique type-values require evolution in order to be actualized in individual creatures.
 Asle Eikrem and Atle Ottesen Søvik argue that Wahlberg's critique fails when the distinction between type and token values is taken into consideration.

 "A type-value is a value that can be instantiated at several times and places, e.g. joy...
-A token-value is an instantiation of a type-value at a certain time and place, e.g. the joy of attending the party yesterday at my neighbor’s house". "...token-values are all instantiations of values occurring at a time and place.
+A token-value is an instantiation of a type-value at a certain time and place, e.g. the joy of attending the party yesterday at my neighbor's house". "...token-values are all instantiations of values occurring at a time and place.
 Among them are appreciated occurrences in the natural world such as a beautiful flower, or appreciated states of consciousness, such as being happy".
 Søvik and Eikrem assert that God created the universe in order to actualize both type - and token - unique values.
 They argue that indeterministic evolution is of value to God because it actualizes type-values, while "the actualization of type-unique values [through natural selection] is morally justifiable only insofar as it allows for certain token-unique values" as well.

 Søvik and Eikrem reference Keith Ward as outlining an evolutionary theodicy that shows how both type and token values require evolution.
 Examples of these values are: genuine independence (that beings have the freewill to influence what happens), self-creating creation (that beings cause their own characteristics over time), the creativity of creation (that new things occur), and surprise (that unexpected things occur).
 Søvik and Eikrem also use Lorenz B. Puntel's Structure and Being: A Theoretical Framework for a Systematic Philosophy to demonstrate that biological entities, such as humans, get their identity from their token-unique relations.
 Ward asserts that God could not have created "the you that is you" in another universe, because what gives each individual unique token value is the particular structure of their personal history.
 This means that "evolution is necessary for the token individuals of this world to exist".
 Søvik and Eikrem conclude their rejoinder to Wahlberg by saying that, because God wanted to actualize values that are both type-unique and token-unique, God had to create this universe by evolutionary means.

 General theological opposition

 A key point of evolutionary theodicy is that the Fall is part of a pre-scientific worldview.
-Evolutionary theodicists also have other basic presuppositions that Rodrigues says legitimize evil, imply God’s creation does not have a purpose apart from eschatology (life after the end), and make it difficult to sustain classic theological views.
+Evolutionary theodicists also have other basic presuppositions that Rodrigues says legitimize evil, imply God's creation does not have a purpose apart from eschatology (life after the end), and make it difficult to sustain classic theological views.